leonpahole/leonpahole-com/_posts/2020-11-01-mongodb-data-modelling-notes.md

 );
 ```

+## MongoDB vs PostgreSQL

+MongoDB is usually faster when it comes to writes, due to the fact that no data constraints need to be checked.
+If our data model is well designed reads can be faster, due to lack of joins.
+Sorting is faster in PostgreSQL as are joining and selecting without key.
+Aggregations are faster with MongoDB and counting may also be faster if we use the computed pattern.

+## Choosing the right database

+There is no set recipe, but we can look at some options:

+1. Integration - if we have an existing piece of technology that we want to use, it may be a good idea to choose a database that can directly integrate with that technology.
+2. Scaling - research which systems support distributed databases.
+3. Support - how much (paid) support does the company behind the database provide?
+4. [CAP principle](https://blog.nahurst.com/visual-guide-to-nosql-systems){:target="\_blank"} - consistency (read/write from any node and get the same data), availability (ability to access the cluster even if one node goes down) and partition tolerance (cluster functions even if a communication break between two nodes happens).
+5. Simplicity!
+Don't complicate it if you don't need to.
+<p></p>

 ## Conclusion

 Hopefully this gives you an idea of how MongoDB can speed up your application.
 Data modelling is a very complex process that requires the developer to know a lot about the application (especially it's frontend), make assumptions, incrementally optimize the schema and not be fearful of making tradeoffs (eg. duplication of data to make queries faster).